Parijat1072005/satellite-property-valuation/README.md

-Inside the data, make a folder named raw.
+Inside the data, make a folder named "raw" and another folder named "processed".